Georgios Stanotas: Early life and career

 He was born on 1 January 1888 in the village of Kastanitsa, in the Peloponnese.
 He left his village and went to Athens, where, on 6 December 1909, he joined the Hellenic Army as a simple trooper in the 2nd Cavalry Regiment.
 He was an excellent rider, intelligent and bold, and soon he was promoted to non-commissioned officer.

 With the rank of senior sergeant, he participated in the First Balkan War of 1912–1913, fighting in the battles of Sarantaporo, Yenidje, Ostrovo, the capture of Korytsa, and the Battle of Bizani.
 During the Second Balkan War against Bulgaria he was promoted to warrant officer, fighting in the battles of Kilkis–Lachanas, Beles, and Kresna.

 On 28 February 1914, he entered and graduated from the NCO Academy and was promoted to second lieutenant of cavalry on 25 March.
 In 1917 he was promoted to captain, but as an avowed monarchist, was suspended from the army for 6 months after the ousting of King Constantine I during the National Schism.

 In the Greco-Turkish War of 1919-1922, he commanded the 4th Company of the 3rd Cavalry Regiment from 21 January 1920.
 He distinguished himself for his bravery, receiving the War Cross 2nd Class, and nominated for a battlefield promotion.
 Although this did not materialize, by June 1921, he was given command of a cavalry battalion.
 He was promoted to major in 1923.
 Although in the military, in 1924 he enrolled into Athens University in the Pharmaceutics department.

 In 1927 he was promoted to lieutenant colonel and was appointed as Cavalry Application School commander, while in August 1929 he took command of the 3rd Cavalry Regiment in Larissa.
-In the following year, he was promoted to colonel and in 1933 he took command of the Cavalry Brigade.
+In the following year, he was promoted to colonel and in 1933 he took command of a cavalry brigade.
 He was promoted to major general on 20 December 1938 and was appointed as CO of the Cavalry Division in Thessaloniki in 1939.